 When I first saw a demo for Neosensory’s vest prototype back in 2018, my mind was mystified about the seemingly endless possibilities for data to feed into the haptic wristband.
 As our experience of reality evolves with new technology, the line between human and computer has become increasingly blurred, creating incredible opportunities to augment and improve our consciousness in previously inconceivable ways.

 After hearing about the innovation challenge to build new sensory substitution applications with Buzz, I reached out to my tech-wiz of a friend, Shannon, to partner with.
 While brainstorming, we were intrigued by Buzz’s ability to seamlessly translate sound into haptic feedback.
-We wanted to create a product that fit with Neosensory’s initial premise: reimagining the way sensation is delivered to accommodate people that experience it differently.
-After pondering the myriad possibilities and applications of the Buzz, we landed on autism spectrum disorder (ASD) as a viable option because individuals with ASD struggle with emotional perception due to a difficulty in interpreting the modality it is expressed in.
-By adjusting the type of emotional input people take in to a more objective signal, haptic vibration, we hope to help people with ASD learn to better discern the emotions of people they talk to.
+We wanted to create a product that fits with Neosensory’s initial premise: reimagining the way sensation is delivered to accommodate people that experience it differently.
+After pondering the myriad possibilities and applications of the Buzz, we landed on autism spectrum disorder (ASD) as a viable option because autistic people struggle with emotional perception due to a difficulty in interpreting the modality it is expressed in.
+By adjusting the type of emotional input people take in to a more objective signal, haptic vibration, we hope to help autistic people learn to better discern the emotions of people they talk to.

 As full-time undergraduate students at the University of Southern California, Shannon and I worked tirelessly over many late nights after class to get a viable product and demo up and running.
 I pulled information and research from my neuroscience background to help understand underlying causes and issues resulting from the inability to distinguish emotion, while Shannon pulled from her computer science and machine learning background to find and process the data and to subsequently build our main model to predict the sentiment of a statement based on vocal patterns.